 Halloween and October Half Term Holidays

-The autumn school holiday in Dorset starts on Monday 23rd October.
+The autumn school holiday in Dorset starts in late October.

 There’s lots of things to see and do for all the family during half-term including pumpkin picking, craft activities, treasure trails and lots more.